HandyGold75/BorgBackup-Scheduler/README.md

 Repos are configured in the config file.
 Rest is configured by command line argument.

-Config file template will be generated at first run.
+Config file template will be generated at first run in `~/.config/golib/borgbackup.json`.
 Configuration follows this pattern:

 ```json